IELTS and TOEFL: what is the difference?

 In simple terms, the IELTS score helps you easily determine your English language proficiency level; in other words, a non-user’s score is 1, while an expert’s score is 9.
 By the way, the average score a candidate needs to achieve to be admitted to an English-speaking university varies depending on their nationality and where they plan to study.
 For example, Filipinos planning to study in Australia or Canada may need to score at least 7 or 7.5 on the average band score to be accepted into a university.

 Compared to IELTS, TOEFL is assessed by both humans and an automated scoring system.
 One of the differences can also be the scoring structure: 1 point is assigned for each question, resulting in a total score out of 120.
 Additionally, a candidate will receive a score from 0 to 30 for each section.
 Along with your TOEFL scores, you will also receive a performance feedback report.
 This report provides you with the range of scores of typical test-takers, giving you a better idea of how you performed compared to the average.

 You also need to be aware that you won’t receive your test results immediately after the exam for both IELTS and TOEFL.
 Candidates need to wait at least 10 days to receive their scores.
 After this, the testing center will send you the results by mail 13 days after your test date.

 Which test is best for you?

-When taking the IELTS and TOEFL exams, setting a date is also very important.
-Thus, you need to remember choosing the right IELTS and TOEFL dates is paramount.
-Your test date determines how much time you have prepared for the exam.
-Also, your choice of test day must allow you to get your official score report in time for application deadlines.
-Most importantly, choosing the best date for you to take the exam is a significant factor to consider.
-So make sure you register on the day you are very ready.
+When taking the IELTS and TOEFL exams, it’s also crucial to choose the test date wisely.
+You should keep in mind that selecting the right test dates for IELTS and TOEFL is of paramount importance.
+Your test date determines how much time you have for exam preparation.
+Moreover, the test date you choose should allow you to receive your official score report before the application deadlines.
+Most importantly, selecting the best exam date is a significant factor to consider.
+So, make sure you register for a day when you will be fully prepared.